Methodology

 • Entrant/ continuing status

 Where duplicate records were identified after combining the ILR and HESA data, the HESA record was retained.
-The only exception to this was in the case of Apprenticeships, where the ILR programme aim is considered to be the authoritative record of the learning.
+The only exception to this was in the case of apprenticeships, where the ILR programme aim is considered to be the authoritative record of the learning.

 Data quality and comparability